 Before you take the plunge and move forward with personal loans insurance, think about these factors:

 - Your budget: Because loan insurance can increase the overall cost of your loan, look at your budget.
-Make sure you can afford it.
+Based on your personal loan’s principal balance, calculate how much cost the optional credit insurance will add.
+Compare this amount against your monthly budget to make sure you can afford it.

 - Your reason for wanting it: Loan insurance isn’t required.
-Ask yourself why it’s useful in your unique situation.
+Ask yourself why it’s useful in your situation.
+If it’s to safeguard your payments in case of sudden, temporary unemployment, for example, consider whether you have other safety nets in place, like an emergency savings fund or unemployment benefits to fall back on.

 - Other types of insurance policies you have: If you have life insurance, for example, credit insurance may not help you.
-This is particularly true if your reasoning behind it is to avoid debt after death.
+This is particularly true if your reasoning behind it is to avoid debt after death, which might already be included in your life insurance policy.

-- Various offers: Personal loans insurance varies from company to company.
-Do your research and compare the premium rates and terms of the options at your disposal.
+- Various offers: Personal loan insurance varies from company to company.
+If you ultimately believe that credit insurance is right for you, research and compare the premium rates and terms of different lenders.

-- The fine print: Read the fine print of any policies you’re considering.
-Find out what will happen in the event you default on your loan.
+- The fine print: Read the fine print of any policies you’re considering so that you know what to expect as you make payments toward your credit insurance coverage.
+Also, find out what will happen in the event you default on your loan.